Improper vs finitely additive distributions as limits of countably additive probabilities: Uniform distribution on integers

 \subsubsection{Bernoulli Scheme (BS) uniform distribution}

-We propose here another notion of uniformity that is not dependent of the choice a particular increasing sequence of $K_n$ as for the LRF uniformity.
-Consider a Bernoulli Scheme, that is a sequence $\{X_k\}_{k\in\mathbb N}$ of i.i.d.
-Bernoulli distributed random variables with mean $p\in[0;1]$.
+We propose here another notion of uniformity that is not dependent of the choice a particular increasing sequence of finite sets $K_n$ as for the LRF uniformity.
+Consider a Bernoulli Scheme, that is, a sequence $\{X_k\}_{k\in\mathbb N}$ of i.i.d.
+Bernoulli distributed random variables with mean $p\in[0,1]$.
 Define the random set $A(X)=\{k \in \mathbb N, \text{ s.t. } X_k =1 \}$.
 A FAP $\pi$ is said to be {\em BS-uniform } if, for any $p\in[0;1]$, $\pi(A(X)) = p$, almost surely.
-Note that the strong law of large numbers, LRF$(A(X))=p$, almost surely.
+By the strong law of large numbers, LRF$(A(X))=p$, almost surely.

 \begin{proposition} Let $\{K_n\}$ be an increasing sequence of finite subsets of $\mathbb{N}$, with $\cup_{n\in\mathbb N} K_n $ being infinite.
-Then any FAP-limit of the sequence $\pi_n$ of uniform distributions on $K_n$ is BS-uniform. \end{proposition} When $\cup_{n\in\mathbb N} K_n =\mathbb N$, this proposition shows that any FAP limit of uniform distribution is BS-uniform.
+Then any FAP which is a limit point of the sequence $\pi_n$ of uniform distributions on $K_n$ is BS-uniform. \end{proposition} When $\cup_{n\in\mathbb N} K_n =\mathbb N$, this proposition shows that any FAP limit point of uniform distribution sequences is BS-uniform.
 In particular, a LRF uniform FAP is also BS uniform.
-However, if for example $K_n$ is the set of even numbers less or equal to $n$, then any FAP-limit of the sequence of uniform distributions on $K_n$ will be BS-uniform, although it is intuitively, certainly not uniform on $\mathbb N$ but on $2\mathbb N$.
+However, if for example $K_n$ is the set of even numbers less or equal to $n$, then any FAP limit point $\pi$ of the sequence of uniform distributions on $K_n$ is BS-uniform.
+However, $\pi$ is not uniform on $\mathbb N$ but uniform on $2\mathbb N$.
 Therefore, BS uniformity looks much more like a necessary condition for a FAP to be uniform, than like a complete definition.